Dr Yosuke Matsumiya

 I established a research agreement between the University of Oxford and a Japanese biopharmaceutical company called LUCA Science, who have developed a proprietary method for isolating intact mitochondria and used these to demonstrate significant improvements in cellular and organ function.

-I have been awarded the Jowett Scholarship (Balliol College) and Kobe Scholarship to look at whether the technology can be used to donate isolated mitochondria as a treatment for placental diseases, such as intra-uterine growth restriction, as well as researching the role of mitochondria in placental function and diseases, under the supervision of Professor Manu Vatish, Dr Karl Morten and Professor Jo Poulton.
+My project looks at whether the technology can be used to donate isolated mitochondria as a treatment for placental diseases, such as fetal growth restriction, as well as researching the role of mitochondria in placental function and diseases, under the supervision of Professors Manu Vatish, Jo Poulton and Karl Morten.